-This FSR is a study of a request for an Energy Resource Interconnection Service.
-This FSR identifies the facilities necessary to connect the Generating Facility to IPC's Transmission System and be eligible to deliver the Generating Facility's output using the existing firm or non-firm capacity of the Transmission System on an "as available" basis.
-Energy Resource Interconnection Service does not in and of itself convey any right to transmission service or to deliver electricity to any specific customer or Point of Delivery.
+This FSR is a study of a request for Network Resource Interconnection Service.
+This FSR identifies the facilities necessary to provide such service.
+Network Resource Interconnection Service in and of itself does not convey any right to transmission service or to deliver electricity to any specific customer or Point of Delivery.